-We aim to provide a high quality setting which is welcoming, safe and stimulating, and where children are able to enjoy learning and grow in confidence.
-We will take all necessary steps to keep children safe and well and ensure the suitability of adults who have contact with them.
+We aim to provide a high-quality setting which is welcoming, safe and stimulating and where children are able to enjoy learning and grow in confidence.
+We will take all necessary steps to safeguard and promote the welfare of children and ensure the suitability of adults who have contact with them.
 We will promote good health, manage behaviour and maintain records, policies and procedures.